Pyxus/fray/docs/getting_started/mod_collision/index.md

 ![Inspector view of active hitboxes](images/inspector_active_hitbox.png)

-The hit state node also features a `hitbox_intersected` and `hitbox_seperated`.
+The hit state node also features a `hitbox_intersected` and `hitbox_separated`.
 Except unlike the version in hitboxes this one includes the hitbox that was detected as well as which hitbox child detected it.

 ## HitStateManager2D/3D